shreedam/interview/README.md

 - Just hard-code all keys in `backend/src/settings/base.py`

+### The backend project isn't reflecting my changes.
+What gives?

+- This project doesn't have hot-reloading configured out of the box.
+The simplest workaround is to run `docker-compose build` when you make changes.

 ### Why is this repository so... bad?

 - Truemed has high technical standards